usmanbutt-dev/UnityModularInventorySystem/README.md

 # 🎒 Unity Modular Inventory System

 A flexible, open-source **modular inventory system** for Unity (2D or 3D), designed to be beginner-friendly, extensible, and game-ready.
-This system supports drag-and-drop interaction, stackable items, ScriptableObject-based item definitions, and a clean separation between data, logic, and UI.
+This system supports stackable items, ScriptableObject-based item definitions, and a clean separation between data, logic, and UI.

 ---